Andrés Souper

-Andrés Souper de la Cruz (born May 6, 1999) is an American professional soccer player who plays for Deportes Antofagasta.
+Andrés Souper de la Cruz (born May 6, 1999) is an American professional soccer player who last played as an attacking midfielder for USL Championship club Loudoun United FC.

 Career

 Born in the United States, Souper started his career with Chilean top flight side Universidad Católica.

 For 2018, he was sent on loan to Valdivia in the second-tier Primera B de Chile.

 Ahead of the 2020 season, Souper was sent on loan to top flight team Deportes Antofagasta.
 After the expiry of his loan deal, he signed a permanent contract with the club.
 In 2023, he played on loan for Magallanes.

+In January 2026 USL Championship side Loudoun United announced they had signed Souper to a 1-year contract.